 Shadowhunters is far from a perfect television show – there are, for example, considerable issues with the cinematography and the quality of the images.
 However, in the genre of YA television, it is far more realistic and relatable than recent teen-focused blockbusters, such as City of Bones or even Twilight and The Hunger Games, with their predominantly white, heterosexual casts.
 This means teenagers are finally able to see a more interesting and diverse fantasy interpretation and this is incredibly exciting.

 – – –

 [Image description and credit:

 Side-on head and shoulders screenshot of a bedraggled and wet-haired Clary Fray with her head turned towards the camera and looking to her left, against an out-of-focus background.
-Used as the promo image to accompany a Shadowhunters trailer.
-By Netflix and shared under fair dealing.]
+Used as the Netflix promo image to accompany a Shadowhunters trailer.]